ms-jpq/vim.bench/README.md

 ### Measurement

-Time lapse between latest keypress and completion event is measured and stored.
+n keystrokes `--samples=n` is performed.

-n `--samples=n` is taken.
+Time lapse between latest buffer change and calls to `vim.fn.complete` is measured and stored.

 ### Speed